Debt to Income Ratio

 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

-Don't forget these are only guidelines.
-We will be thrilled to pre-qualify you to determine how much you can afford.
+Remember these are only guidelines.
+We'd be happy to pre-qualify you to determine how large a mortgage you can afford.